ibrahimyzc/MSMFE_MFMFE_Methods/README.md

     in the `Code` directory with the versions provided in that folder.

-These changes allow you to reproduce the results shown in the thesis by simply rerunning the executable with the appropriate configuration.
+These changes allow you to reproduce the results shown in the thesis by rerunning the executable with the appropriate configuration.